-I love food movies (especially when they're cold food movies) but there is absolutely no (food) movie out there that's better than the 1985 film Tampopo (tanpopo タンポポ).
+I love food movies, but there is absolutely no (food) movie out there that's better than the 1985 film Tampopo (tanpopo タンポポ).
 Even when we're rating outside the "food movie" spectrum (is there an Oscars category for that?), I'd still put this movie in my top 10 (and I bet I've seen at least twelve movies in my life, so that's pretty good).
 But still, unlike other "food movies" out there, I'd argue that this one has the most to teach about life, the universe and everything.
 Deep Thought figured out the question – this movie, my friends, is the answer.
 Oh, and did I mention Ken Watanabe's in this movie?
 He's a young'un.

 Zen And The Art Of Making Ramen